 The places and times in which these actions and reactions were relevant to survival have passed.
 They don’t make sense in other contexts in the present.

-To lead to answers, I encourage readers to purchase Dr. Arthur Janov’s 2011 book “Life Before Birth: The Hidden Script that Rules Our Lives” and read the passages listed in the index under the “survival” term.
-I’ll quote the beginning of a paragraph from page 52, even though it doesn’t quite give the importance of what followed in that paragraph:
+To lead to answers, purchase Dr. Arthur Janov’s 2011 book “Life Before Birth: The Hidden Script that Rules Our Lives” and read the passages listed in the index under the “survival” term.
+I’ll quote the beginning of a paragraph from page 52:

 “What’s happening here is that the body, in the interest of survival, is continually reacting to imprinted memory..”

 An individual may find it difficult to live a life of their own choosing due to external influences such as those presented in this study.
-But there are also difficulties in living your own life that have internal origins, as delineated by principles of Primal Therapy.
+There are also difficulties in living your own life that have other origins, as delineated by principles of Primal Therapy.

 http://www.pnas.org/content/112/15/4690.full “Revealing the hidden networks of interaction in mobile animal groups allows prediction of complex behavioral contagion”